![]() |

 Ingred:

-2 large sticks celery, peeled & in med dice
+2 large sticks celery, peeled with the inner canal wiped clean & in med dice

 2 carrots, med dice

-1 large potato, in med dice (no need to peel)
+1 large potato, in med dice, peeled if you like

 olive oil